 Aside from the key design features of HIIT shoes, you should also factor in your personal preferences.
 Do you prefer low-cut or high-top HIIT shoes?
 Do you have naturally flat feet and require more arch support?
 Do you prefer lace-up or slip-on shoes?
-What colors do you like?
+What colours do you like?
 These are all important factors to consider when choosing shoes for HIIT.

 What Type of Clothing Should You Wear for HIIT?

 High-intensity training requires supportive, durable, sweat-wicking workout wear.
 The types of exercise performed during HIIT involves plenty of multi-directional movement—side to side, up and down, bouncing, jolting and jumping.
 You need activewear and training shoes designed to handle the types of exercise performed.
 Here are some tips to help you decide what to wear for HIIT.

 1. Go for Sweat-Wicking Pieces

 Working at a high intensity means one thing for most people: sweat.
 Don't be afraid of sweating; it's a sign you're working hard.
 But sweat can interfere with your performance if it isn't managed properly by your activewear.